Dreamworks talking with Fox about possible cable network

-LOS ANGELES (Reuters) - Dreamworks Animation is talking with its new film distribution partner, 20th Century Fox, about a family-oriented cable channel it hopes to create with characters such as its “Kung Fu Panda” and “Casper” franchises, Dreamworks Chief Executive Jeffrey Katzenberg said on Monday.
+LOS ANGELES, Aug 20 (Reuters) - Dreamworks Animation is talking with its new film distribution partner, 20th Century Fox, about a family-oriented cable channel it hopes to create with characters such as its “Kung Fu Panda” and “Casper” franchises, Dreamworks Chief Executive Jeffrey Katzenberg said on Monday.

 Katzenberg has been exploring the idea of a cable channel since his company acquired Classic Media, owner of “Casper,” “Rocky and Bullwinkle,” “Lassie” and other franchises, in July.